Empower Yourself and Your Business with Food Safety

 Never combine different chemicals; using more detergent or chemicals does not mean it will work better.

-Detergents like soap remove the grime, grease, food, dust and stains.
-They do not kill bacteria.
+Detergents like soap remove grime, grease, food, dust, and stains, but they do not kill bacteria.

 This is why, after cleaning, you must sanitise the food preparation surfaces and equipment.